Cris546/Cris546/README.md

 Name's Cris
 - 💻 Backend Software Engineer with some Frontend experience
 - 👨‍🎓 Bachelors in Computer Science at California State of University of Long Beach, Class of 2021
-- 👷‍♂️ Currently: Sofwtware Deveploer 1 at Noridian Healthcare Solutions
+- 👷‍♂️ Currently: Sofwtware Developer 1 at Noridian Healthcare Solutions

 ## Experience
 - Attended Google's Computer Science Summer Institue 2017